DataDog/gello/README.md

 ### Creating a Subscription

-When you login to Gello, you will be prompted to create a new subscription.
+When you login to _Gello_, you will be prompted to create a new subscription.

 ![Creating a Subscription](/images/create_subscription.png)